-The Epiphany School of Global Studies athletic program is governed by the rules and guidelines established by the North Carolina Independent School Athletic Association (NCISAA).
-NCISAA rules and regulations can be seen online at www.ncisaa.org/rules.htm.
-Additionally, The Epiphany School of Global Studies is a member of the Carolina Independent Conference (CIC).
+Epiphany's athletic program is governed by the rules and guidelines established by the North Carolina Independent School Athletic Association (NCISAA).
+NCISAA rules and regulations can be found in the office of the Director of Athletics.

+Additionally, Epiphany is a member of the Carolina Independent Conference (CIC).
 CIC schools compete under the guidelines established by the NCISAA.
-A copy of the CIC Constitution and Handbook of Policies and Procedures is available for your review in the office of the Athletic Director.
+A copy of the CIC Constitution and Handbook of Policies and Procedures is available for your review in the office of the Director of Athletics.